munificent/game-programming-patterns/book/state.markdown

 <aside name="inheritance">

 This has both good and bad implications.
-Inheritance is a powerful means of code reuse, but also a very strong coupling between two chunks of code.
+Inheritance is a powerful means of code reuse, but it is also a very strong coupling between two chunks of code.
 It's a big hammer, so swing it carefully.

 </aside>